 More reading: Chapters 3 and 4 of Fearless Feeding provides cooking tips and recipes kids can make themselves.

-More reading: Eating Disorder Prevention Series, The New Year’s Resolution Every Parent on the Planet Should Make and Fearless Feeding for examples of what to say and case studies.
+More reading: How to Keep the Weight-Obsessed Culture From Harming Your Child’s Relationship with Food, The New Year’s Resolution Every Parent on the Planet Should Make and How to Raise a Mindful Eater for examples of what to say and case studies.

-More reading: 5 Motivational Techniques that Will Transform Your Child’s Eating, 5 Mistakes Parents Make When Educating Their Child About Nutrition and Fearless Feeding for age-specific nutrition teaching examples.
+More reading: 8 Ways to Talk to Kids About Nutrition so They Actually Listen, 5 Motivational Techniques that Will Transform Your Child’s Eating, 5 Mistakes Parents Make When Educating Their Child About Nutrition and Fearless Feeding for age-specific nutrition teaching examples.

 More reading: 5 Ways Parenthood Can Transform Your Health, 7 Simple Ways Dads Can Positively Influence Their Kid’s Health and chapter 6 (The Parent Trap) of Fearless Feeding.